gaogao1030/cdn-upload/readme.md

 # cdn-upload

-Synchronize all files in your specified local directory to the CDN
+Synchronize all files in your specified local directory to the CDN (currently only supports qiniu)

 ## Installation